348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/README.md

 ### Linux Environment
 If you are working on a computer using Linux OS, follow instructions below.

-- Install an integrated development environment (IDE), I recommend [Visual Studio Code](https://code.visualstudio.com/)
+- Install an integrated development environment (IDE), I recommend [Visual Studio Code](https://code.visualstudio.com/).
-- Other instructions to come.
+- Other instructions to come...

 ## Usage